John Banks (New Zealand politician): 2012 investigation

 In April 2012, allegations surfaced about donations to Banks' 2010 mayoral campaign.
 Labour MP Trevor Mallard laid a complaint about a $15,000 donation from SkyCity, listed as anonymous by Banks.
-Days later, Dotcom himself told The New Zealand Herald and TV3's Campbell Live program about his own donations, saying that the $50,000 was split at Banks' request, that the cheques were written out in the presence of Banks, and that Banks called him a few days later to thank him.
+Days later, Dotcom himself told The New Zealand Herald and TV3's Campbell Live programme about his own donations, saying that the $50,000 was split at Banks' request, that the cheques were written out in the presence of Banks, and that Banks called him a few days later to thank him.
 Two complaints, including another from Mallard, were made to the police about the Dotcom donations.
 (Like Mallard, the second complainant had also raised the SkyCity donations.)

 The Police subsequently investigated, interviewing a number of people including Banks and Dotcom.
 In July 2012, Assistant Commissioner Malcolm Burgess announced that there was insufficient evidence to prosecute Banks and that the complaint was laid outside the statutory six month time limit.